-Something I have always struggled with as a celebrant is stepping away from my business for holidays, festive periods or just a bit of time off.
+Something we often struggle with as celebrants is stepping away from business for holidays, festive periods or just a bit of time off.

-It doesn’t matter how much you love working (I love working!), how good you are at it, how much money you make, we ALL have to have time-out.
+It doesn’t matter how much you love working (we love working!), how good you are at it, how much money you make, we ALL have to have time-out.
 Proper, quality, time-out.
 But it is a sad reality that many celebrants and self-employed people per se, struggle with taking time away from their business.
-And I mean time away without scrolling-through emails/business-related social media, type-of-time-away.
+And we mean time away without scrolling-through emails/business-related social media, type-of-time-away.

 It’s really not easy when you’re a celebrant to completely switch off from everything that your celebrant business asks of you.
 At the end of the day, it’s your business and when you’re taking time out there’s no staff taking turns on shifts to keep the business turning over!
 It’s all down to you!
 And so this can make time away so difficult to have.

 Why taking a break is hard in the first place

 Firstly, there’s the fear of missing out on bookings.
 As self-employed wedding professionals, we don’t want to miss out on that awesome couple who get in touch, or the funeral director or family member who calls the minute you put your ‘out of office’ email responder on.